Photo from Unsplash

 Morning

-To be a partaker of the divine nature is not, of course, to become God.
-That cannot be.
-The essence of Deity is not to be participated in by the creature.
-Between the creature and the Creator—there must ever be a gulf fixed in respect of essence; but as the first man Adam was made in the image of God, so we, by the renewal of the Holy Spirit, are in a yet diviner sense made in the image of the Most High God and are partakers of the divine nature.
-We are, by grace, made like God.
+To be a partaker of the divine nature doesn’t mean becoming God.
+That is impossible.
+The essence of God is beyond human reach.
+There will always be an unbridgeable gap between the Creator and the creature.
+But, just as the first man, Adam, was made in the image of God, so we, through the renewing work of the Holy Spirit, are in an even deeper sense made in the image of the Most High and are partakers of the divine nature.
+By grace, we are made like God.

-“God is love”; we become love, “He who loves is born of God.”
-God is truth; we become true, and we love that which is true.
+“God is love,” and by His grace, we become love.
+“He who loves is born of God.”
+God is truth, and we become true, loving what is true.
 God is good, and He makes us good by His grace, so that we become the pure in heart who shall see God.

-Moreover, we become partakers of the divine nature in even a higher sense than this—in fact, in as lofty a sense as can be conceived, short of our being absolutely divine.
-Do we not become members of the body of the divine person of Christ?
-Yes, the same blood which flows in the head—flows in the hand; and the same life which quickens Christ—quickens His people, for “You are dead, and your life is hid with Christ in God.”
+Even more than that, we become partakers of the divine nature in a higher sense than we can fully grasp—almost as if we were divine, though we are not.
+Are we not members of the body of Christ Himself?
+The same blood that flows through the Head flows through the hand, and the same life that quickens Christ also quickens His people, for “You are dead, and your life is hidden with Christ in God.”

 Evening